swanhong/fully-encrypted-ml/README.md

 <p align="center">
-    <h1 align="center">ComposableFE-rs</h1>
+    <h1 align="center">Fully-Encrypted-ML</h1>
 </p>

 ## Overview

-This repository contains the `Rust` implementation of the scheme suggested in the paper "Fully Encrypted Machine Learning Protocol using Functional Encryption," which is currently under review.
+This repository contains the `Rust` implementation of the scheme proposed in the paper *"Non-Interactive Fully Encrypted Machine Learning Protocol for Inference,"* which is currently under review.

 ## Build
 Our code is written in Rust, so it only depends on Rust.
 After installing Rust, run the following command: